Mathematics

 • Problem solving requires children to think strategically, deciding which steps to take to solve a problem.
 However, mathematical problems can be presented in a range of ways, not just through wording, and during maths lessons, children develop the strategies to be able to understand problems, decide on a starting point, decide the existing skills they have which they will need to use to solve it, and how to represent their calculations.

-When we plan our lessons and sequences of lessons, we structure the learning so that all pupils work through new content together as a whole group.
+When we plan lessons and sequences of lessons, learning is structured so that all pupils work through new content together as a whole group.
 Although we do not differentiate the learning by reducing the level of difficulty for certain groups, the questioning and scaffolding that individual children receive in class will differ.
 Tasks are set for all children of similar difficulty as the expectation is that “the majority of pupils will move through the programmes of study at broadly the same pace” (National Curriculum, 2014).
 Teachers allow time for children to fully understand, explore and apply ideas, rather than accelerate through new topics.
 Pupils’ difficulties and misconceptions are identified through immediate formative assessment and addressed with rapid intervention.
 This approach enables pupils to truly grasp a concept.

 All children are supported in lessons by having the opportunity to make use of a range of resources, ensuring concrete, pictorial and abstract methods are accessible to all.